qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

 GRASS
 -----

-Configuring GRASS is not much different from configuring SAGA.
+Configuring GRASS is very easy.
 First, the path to the GRASS folder has to be defined, but only if you are running Windows.

 By default, the Processing framework tries to configure its GRASS connector to use the GRASS distribution that ships along with QGIS.